 The opportunity for marketers

-Think of these other functional experts as internal customers for marketing.
+You should think of these other functions as internal customers for marketing.

-Use the same skills you would for understanding external customers.
+Use the same skills as for understanding external customers.
 Ask them questions.
-Ask them what they need.
+Ask what they need.
 Find answers that meet those needs. (see examples in our being a better marketer guide).

 Don’t just see the world through a marketing lens.